DickyT/react-native-textinput-utils/README.md

 ![react-native-textinput-utils](https://cloud.githubusercontent.com/assets/4535844/11055687/f2652524-874f-11e5-96f0-333c6bc4ba1c.gif)

 ## Timeline
-0.2 - Nov.
+0.2.1 - Nov.
+11 2015 - Added the support of `tintColor`, which can set the cursor color 0.2 - Nov.
 10 2015 - Added the support of `dismissKeyboard`, `moveCursorToLast` and `setSelection`
 0.1 - Nov.
 9 2015 - Added the support of setting an `UIPickerView` as the `inputView`